Home / Career Guides / Data Entry Clerk

 How to become a data entry clerk

-Step 2: Acquire computer skills
+Step 2: Learn computer stuff

-Step 4: Enroll in courses
+Step 4: Take extra courses

-Step 5: Gain experience
+Step 5: Gain some experience

 How much do data entry clerks make?

 The salary of data entry clerks can be influenced by several factors.
-Geographic location is an important factor, with higher salaries often found in urban areas with a high cost of living.
-Education can have a moderate impact, although experience and speed/accuracy of data entry are likely to be more significant in determining pay.
+Their location is an important factor, with higher salaries often found in urban areas with a high cost of living.
+Education can have a moderate impact, although experience and speed/accuracy of data entry are likely to be more significant in determining their pay.

 The industry in which they work can also affect their salary, with some industries offering higher pay for specialized data entry.
 Additionally, the size and financial health of the employer can impact compensation levels.
 Some clerks may also work on a contractual basis, affecting salary expectations.